quartz-labs/docs/README.md

   <h1 style="margin-top:20px;">Quartz Docs</h1>
 </div>

 This repository is Quartz's open-source docs.
-The main repository is available [here](https://github.com/quartz-labs/quartz-app).
+You can view the deployment [here](https://docs.quartzpay.io/).

 ## Links